MervinPraison/AionianBible_GeneratorAlpha/www-stageresources/AB-Readme.md

 may not be used in any other context.
-The trademark must remain intact and unaltered in any free and commercial redistribution of unaltered Aionian Bible publications produced by Nainoia, Inc.  And finally the 'Holy Bible Aionian Edition®' registered trademark MAY NOT be used by any other entity except Nainoia Inc for commercial sales on the Amazon KDP and Lulu print on demand platforms.
+The trademark must remain intact and unaltered in any free and commercial redistribution of unaltered Aionian Bible publications produced by Nainoia, Inc.  And finally the 'Holy Bible Aionian Edition®' registered trademark MAY NOT be used by any other entity except Nainoia Inc for commercial sales on the Amazon KDP, Lulu, and Ingram Lightning Source print on demand platforms.

 The content of this repository is made public for these reasons:
 1. To encourage unhindered study of the Bible.